happie16/happie16/README.md

 - 👋 Hi, I’m Harmish Panchal
-- 👀 I’m intrested in Data Analytics
+- 👀 I’m intrested in Technical Support, Data Analytics, Data Visualization, Blockchain, Solidity, DApps
 - 🌱 I’m currently pursuing FinTech Bootcamp from University of Toronto
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 You can contact me via email - harmishpanchal16@gmail.com

 <!---
 happie16/happie16 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.